The most important IT trends for Swiss SMEs in 2025

 PL: They say that data is the new gold.
 That’s only true if the data is accessible and of a quality that allows it to be used meaningfully.
 You also need to ask the relevant questions to draw insights from the data.
 What results from this is a data strategy that I have to integrate with the corporate strategy – viewing it separately or not having a data strategy at all is detrimental for businesses in the long term.

-bbv Technica Radar 2025 Interview; quote by Marco Ravicini
+bbv Technica Radar 2025 Interview Zitat Marco Ravicini

 Marco Ravicini